 |Coursework||Individual Report (2000 words)||70|

-In the event that a group project will not be suitable for re-assessment, an individual essay (2500 words) will be assigned.
+In the event that the group project is not suitable, an individual essay (2500 words) will be assigned.

 The assessment strategy is designed to provide students with the opportunity to demonstrate their ability to apply theory to practice, and to ensure that students have achieved the required level of knowledge and understanding about the subject.

 - 1. Group Presentation (30%).
 Students in groups of 4-6 should undertake a critically analysis and evaluation of key success factors of the management of a visitor attraction.
 The presentation must be succinct, critical and supported by evidence, relevant concepts and theories.
 A reflection on the process- how was the assessment carried out, key positives and challenges and how they were handled by the group, and what were the key learnings from the process must be included.

 - 2. Individual Report Assignment (70%) .
 Students are required to choose 2 out of 7 areas of visitor attraction management which are: marketing, human resource management, impacts of visitor attraction management, operation management, authenticity, ethical issues and technology and innovation, and write report of up to 2000 words.
 The report is designed to allow students to present a coherent argument on their chosen topics using sound theoretical underpinning, evidence from industry and logical analysis.
 The report topics will test students knowledge and understanding of the subject areas as well as their ability to relate theory with practice.

 Feedback on student performance during the module includes:

 - Use of review questions and case studies

 - Review of mini presentations on the group assignment